 5. You can come up with any explanation as to why your cleaning isn’t done.

 When people visit or your roommate mentions the house is a mess, you have an arsenal of excuses as to why you haven’t done your work.
-Whether it’s schoolwork getting in the way, being tired, out of time, you found a new show on Netflix and you need counselling for your addiction, or you forgot how to use your limbs suddenly and couldn’t get up to clean.
+Whether it’s schoolwork getting in the way, being tired, out of time, you found a new show on Netflix and you need counseling for your addiction, or you forgot how to use your limbs suddenly and couldn’t get up to clean.
 We all know it’s never true and you simply felt like watching TV instead.

 If loving to clean but being too lazy to execute it is wrong, then I don’t want to be right.